 Inventory, 40 lbs : 0.98

 This item was last sold on : 02/20/17

 Korean radish are larger than most common radishes.
 They have a crisp, firm flesh that offers a relatively mild radish flavor and spice.
 Its thick, smooth skin is creamy white and capped with pale green shoulders.
 Though commonly sold with the greens removed both the root and the greens of this radish are edible.
 Its flesh is white with a texture and taste similar to that of the daikon radish.
 Unlike the carrot shaped daikon however, the Korean radish is rounded and plump with an oblong shape.

-Oriental radishes are available year round.
-Fall and winter harvests offer the most flavor.
+Korean radishes are available year-round with fall and winter harvests offering the most flavorful radishes.

-In Korea, this radish is favored as a major ingredient in hot Korean kimchee also spelled kimchi.
+In Korea, this radish is favored as a major ingredient in hot Korean kimchee.
 This variety is also commonly used for pickling in the Far East.

 Recipes that include Korean Radish.
 One is easiest, three is harder.